leetronics/midi-biodata/README.md

 The hardware design and firmware is based on the work of electricityforprogress and thus licensed under the MIT license.

-The enclosure design is however licensed under CC0 (public domain), except for the logo which is under copyright of DipthDesign.
-For private use, anyone is free to print the enclosure without permission.
-Please ask for permission before using it commercially in any way.
+The enclosure design is however licensed under CC0 (public domain), except for the logo which is under copyright of [DipthDesign](https://www.dipth.de).
+For private use, anyone is free to print the enclosure with logo and without permission.